harperreed/effigy.im/functions/readme.md

 ```

 If an ENS avatar is available for the provided Ethereum address or ENS name, the API will redirect to the avatar URL.

+## Rate Limiting ⏳

+To prevent abuse, the API implements rate limiting using `firebase-functions-rate-limiter`.
+The rate limits are as follows:

+- Maximum of 100 requests per minute per IP address

+Rate limiting headers are included in the responses to indicate the current usage and limits.

 ## Technologies Used 🛠️